jcolon030/Knighthacks-VIII/README.md

    - Brightness and timing controls
 3. Preview in browser first to see how it looks.
 4. Once satisfied, hit **Deploy** (or equivalent) to send the sequence to your connected hardware.
-5. Want to reuse a scene?
-Save it as a preset & load it later.

 ---